The Silence (1963 film): Critical reception

 The Monthly Film Bulletins review stated the film was too personal to Bergman, excluding the audience, though the cast and a number of scenes were excellent.
 Bosley Crowther wrote "Whether this strange amalgam of various states of loneliness and lust articulates a message may be questionable, but it does, at least, resolve into a vaguely affecting experience that moves one like a vagrant symphony".
 Crowther also credited Ingrid Thulin, Gunnel Lindblom and Jörgen Lindström as "superbly tempered".
 Richard Brody of The New Yorker praised the film writing "Bergman unfolds grand themes-childhood and its mute sensibility, adulthood and its unhealed emotional wounds-in highly inflected images, which have an anguished intensity unseen since the age of silent films."
 Rose Pelswick of the New York Journal-American concurred the message was hidden in "Obscurity" but Thulin and Lindblom were "strong".
-The film ranked 8th on Cahiers du Cinéma's Top 10 Films of the Year List in 1964.
+The film ranked 8th on Cahiers du Cinéma’s Top 10 Films of the Year List in 1964.

 The film has been classified as a "landmark of modernist cinema" with Alain Resnais' Last Year at Marienbad (1961), Michelangelo Antonioni's L'avventura (1960), and Luis Buñuel's Belle de Jour (1967).
-Popular film critic Vernon Young reversed his position on Bergman and admitted in 1971 that The Silence was an "extraordinary achievement in its way...The Silence rewards effort..."
+Popular film critic Vernon Young (critic) reversed his position on Bergman and admitted in 1971 that The Silence was an "extraordinary achievement in its way...The Silence rewards effort..."
 Roger Ebert added the film to his Great Movies list in 2008, writing of "a tone of foreboding" and how "there is no theology in The Silence- only a world bereft of it".

-On the review aggregator website Rotten Tomatoes, The Silence has an approval rating of 84% based on 19 reviews, with an average score of 8.00/10.
+On the review aggregator website Rotten Tomatoes, The Silence has an approval rating of 85% based on 20 reviews, with an average score of 8.00/10.